Department Chair: Steve Cope, ScD, OT/L

 There are two methods of application to the OT Program, the First-Year Admission Criteria Track (FACT) and the Standard Admissions Track.

-FACT is a criterion-based early admission program for the graduate Occupational Therapy Program.
-A limited number of students who declare their intent to pursue a M.S. degree in occupational therapy by the end of their freshman year will be guaranteed admission to the program.
-FACT is available for up to 16 first year students on a first-come first-served basis with applications accepted until May 1st.
-Students who have enough credits when they arrive at The College of St. Scholastica as first year college students to make them sophomores (or higher), may apply as FACT applicants only if there are less than 16 FACT applicants in the future occupational therapy class with whom they will apply.
+FACT is a criterion-based early admission program for the graduate Master of Science OT Program.
+A limited number of students who declare their intent to pursue a Master's of Science in Occupational Therapy degree by the end of their freshman year will be guaranteed admission to the OT Program.
+FACT is available for up to 16 first-year students on a first-come first-served basis with applications accepted until May 1.
+Students who have enough credits when they arrive at The College of St. Scholastica as first-year college students to make them sophomores (or higher), may apply as FACT applicants only if there are less than 16 FACT applicants in the future occupational therapy class with whom they will apply.

 Students who do not maintain the required overall and prerequisite GPA grades will be removed from the guaranteed FACT admission track, but may still apply to the graduate OT Program through the standard application process.

-Note on planned changes to the FACT admission track: The 2015-2016 academic year will mark the end of the FACT admission option to the OT Program.
-Up to 16 students who are freshman in the fall of 2015 may apply to the FACT Program and be eligible for guaranteed admission for the OT class beginning in the fall of 2019.
-St. Scholastica students who are currently on a FACT list for admission in the fall of 2016, 2017 or 2018 are guaranteed admission to the OT Program assuming they maintain the necessary overall and prerequisite GPA.
+Note on planned changes to the FACT admission track: The 2015-2016 academic year marked the end of the FACT admission option to the OT Program.
+St. Scholastica students who are currently on a FACT list for admission in the summer or 2017 or 2018 are guaranteed admission to the OT Program assuming they maintain the necessary overall and prerequisite GPA.

 Standard Admissions Track applicants will need to:

-The application deadline for the OT Program is mid-November (November 13,2015).
+The application deadline for the OT Program is mid-November (November 15, 2016).
 Applicants will be considered after the application deadline if there are spaces available.
-The initial acceptance pool consists of up to 16 qualified FACT students and the remainder of qualified St. Scholastica and transfer students for a class of 32.
-The program is planning to increase enrollment to 36 in the fall of 2016.
+The initial acceptance pool consists of up to 16 qualified FACT students and the remainder of qualified St. Scholastica and transfer students for a class of 36.

 For information and assistance with applications, students may contact the Office of Graduate and Extended Campus Admissions, The College of St. Scholastica, 1200 Kenwood Ave, Duluth, MN 55811-4199.
 Telephone (218)723-6285 or (866)478-9277, Email email@example.com.